Difference-in-Differences Estimators When No Unit Remains Untreated: Introduction

 \section{Introduction}

 We consider treatment-effect estimation in designs in which no unit is treated initially, and then units simultaneously receive heterogeneous and strictly positive treatment doses.
 We refer to such designs as heterogeneous adoption designs (HADs).
-To simplify the exposition, in most of the paper we focus on the case with two time periods, where units are untreated at period one and treated at period two, but the extension to applications with several time periods is straightforward, see Section \ref{sec:extension} of the Appendix.
+To simplify the exposition, in most of the paper we focus on the case with two time periods, where units are untreated at period one and treated at period two, but results extend to applications with several time periods, as we show in Section \ref{sub:extensions}.

 HADs are common.
 They arise when a policy is implemented universally, but exposure varies.
 For instance, nationwide increases in the minimum wage affect industries or local areas differentially, depending on their prior fraction of workers below the new minimum wage \citep[see][and many other examples]{dustmann_reallocation_2022}.
-Similarly, China's accession to the WTO eliminated uncertainty on US-China trade tariffs, but affected US industries differentially depending on their prior levels of tariffs' uncertainty \citep{pierce2016surprisingly}.
-Similarly, the creation of Medicare Part D affected drugs differentially, depending on their Medicare market share \citep{duggan2010}.
-Such designs also arise when an innovation is introduced, with an exposure rate that varies over space \citep{enikolopov2011,Chaisemartin2011fuzzy}.
-In these examples, no unit remains untreated: all industries or local areas have some workers with a wage below the new nationwide minimum wage, tariffs' uncertainty was reduced in all US industries when China joined the WTO, etc. Even when there are untreated units, researchers may prefer to discard them from their analysis, for fear that they differ too much from treated ones.
+Similarly, China's accession to the WTO eliminated uncertainty about US--China trade tariffs, but affected US industries differentially depending on their prior levels of tariff uncertainty \citep{pierce2016surprisingly}.
+Likewise, the creation of Medicare Part D affected drugs differentially according to their Medicare market share \citep{duggan2010}.
+Such designs also arise when a new medical treatment is introduced but its prescription rate varies across hospitals \citep{Chaisemartin2011fuzzy,melamed2021association}.
+In all these examples, no unit remains untreated: all industries or local areas have some workers earning less than the new nationwide minimum wage, tariff uncertainty declined in every US industry when China joined the WTO, every drug had a nonzero Medicare market share prior to the creation of Medicare Part D, etc. Even when untreated units exist, researchers may prefer to discard them from their analysis because they differ too much from treated units.
+Many HADs, including the minimum-wage and medical-treatment examples above, are so-called \textit{fuzzy designs} \citep{deChaisemartin15b}, where a unit's treatment dose equals the fraction of individuals within the unit who are treated.